US Graduate Admissions

 I get a lot of mails (even more so after the blog and the paper went public) from prospective applicants seeking further clarifications and with requests to review their profiles and suggest relevant universities, review their statements of purpose and resumes, etc. Though I make it a point to answer all the straightforward questions, it is infeasible for me to reply to each such request for a detailed review because of my time constraints, especially since I don't want to do a haphazard job of it.

 Therefore, the pruning algorithm I use is to do such time consuming reviews of profiles, SOPs, etc. only after the person makes a donation (at least ₹ (INR) 1000, though more is always helpful) to HelpAge India, a charity I support.
-I have been following this approach since 2010, and to my own surprise, it has worked out quite well.Statistics from previous years:
+I have been following this approach since 2010, and to my own surprise, it has worked out quite well.Statistics over the years:

 |Admissions Year||Number of Applicants||Amount Raised for Helpage India||Notes|